HolyBuddha/HolyBuddha/README.md

-### Hi, my name is Vladimir, I am a IOS developer.👋
+### Hi, my name is Vladimir, I am a IOS and Flutter developer.👋

 - 🏠 I live in Saint-Petersburg, Russia
 - 📫 You can contact me by telegram @HolyBuddha